cabforum/servercert/docs/BR.md

 | All other conditions. | A CRL MUST be generated and published within 12 months of the `thisUpdate` field of the last CRL. | The value of the `nextUpdate` field MUST NOT be more than twelve months beyond the value of the `thisUpdate` field. |

 CAs MUST continue issuing CRLs until one of the following is true:
-- all corresponding Certificates containing the same CA Subject Public Key are expired or revoked, OR
+- all CA Certificates containing the same Subject Public key are expired or revoked, OR
 - the corresponding CA Private Key is destroyed

 ### 4.9.8 Maximum latency for CRLs (if applicable)